 I moved over to using whole sign houses exclusively in 2013.
 Here is the article about that change.
 The books that prompted me to look into Whole Signs in the first place were; Robert Hand’s “Whole signs – The Oldest House System” and the “History of the Houses” by Robert Powell.
 Between the two Roberts I think I have found a house system that works and has the weight of history and scientific analysis to back it up.

 The whole of modern Western Astrology is based on the tropical zodiac, which is based on the seasons and nothing to do with actual star-gazing.
-The AC represents 0 degs Aries, the beginning of the vernal equinox, the start of the pagan year which is spring.
-The first house is naturally associated with new life, new starts, birth and so on, showing the evolution of the soul through the signs, which are really the months of the year.
+The AC represents 0 degrees Aries, the beginning of the vernal equinox and start of the pagan year which is spring.
+The first house is naturally associated with new life, new starts and birth.
+It shows the evolution of the soul through the signs, which are really the months of the year.
 The earliest house systems where split into 4 quadrants going clockwise.
 Therefore we have the rising (AC), upper culmination (MC), setting (DC), and lower culmination (IC).

-Gauquelin conducted research on thousands of peoples charts and came up with Plus zones which corresponded with these angles.
-He showed a statistically significant strength in rising and culminating planets and at a lesser scale on the last two angles.
+Gauquelin conducted research on thousands of people’s charts and came up with Plus zones which corresponded with these angles.
+He showed a statistically significant strength in rising and culminating planets and at a lesser scale on the other two angles.
 He found these planets strongest in his zones for certain careers; Mars for sports, Jupiter for actors, Saturn for writers and the Moon for writers.

 Gauquelin says “The favorable zones should have been progressively expanded to thirty degrees after the rise and culmination of planets, ie houses 9 and 12.
 Instead the thirty degrees before the rise and culmination of planets were adopted as more essential for knowing the natives character and social status.
 When will the Astrological community admit there was an error?”